anton-smirnov-robert/weaver/content/projects/table of content.md

 #### The decline of theorization in science ==(politicy and economy of science)==

-- PWD

 #### The need of a dialogue, and the interdisciplinarity question ==(sociology of science)==

-- Interdisciplinarity,bridging conceptual thinkers and practical modelers (commensurability)
+- Interdisciplinarity, bridging conceptual thinkers and practical modelers (commensurability and scientific revolution)

-- Agree on what is science ?
-The fact that you play by the rules that you fix yourself.
+#### Why making principles ?
+Why a theoretical approach ?

+- Perspectivism (Greier aand Yogi courses).
+Link with models and Knuutena

 ## Chapter III : Towards an organicist theory in biology